 One of the more debilitating pains I have encountered is a toothache.
 And, as luck would have it, toothaches usually seem to present themselves way past the time that all dental offices have closed.
 Yes, even on weekends.
 So inconvenient.

 There are a number of ways to find relief until you can get the chance to see your favorite dentist, and the following have all been reported by essential oil users to have a positive effect while they wait for that 9am appointment on Monday morning!

 - Blend 9 parts Myrrh essential oil with 1 part Clove essential oil, and apply directly to the aching tooth.

 - Roman Chamomile essential oil, mixed with a carrier such as coconut oil, olive oil, or grape seed oil is great for tooth pain.

 - Use Clove oil, neat, for a toothache.
 Put 1 drop on cotton ball, and place it near the tooth.
 You could also apply the oil with a cotton swab.
 Clove has a natural numbing effect and contains eugenol, which is also used in dental applications such as temporary fillings.

 - Apply Melaleuca (tea tree) essential oil directly to the affected tooth.

 - Try a hot compress – soak a cotton ball in water containing 3 drops Roman Chamomile essential oil.
 Hold against the affected tooth.
 (I wouldn’t suggest this if there are exposed nerves.)

-- Peppermint essential oil has also been reported to help lessen the effects of toothache, due to it’s anti-inflammatory properties.
+- Peppermint essential oil has also been reported to help lessen the effects of a toothache, due to its anti-inflammatory properties.

 Keep “toothache blend” on hand